This topic describes how to edit and execute SQL statements in the SQL window.

 SQL scripts

-In ODC, you can save edited scripts in the SQL window or anonymous block window and manage saved scripts on the Script tab.
+ODC allows you to save and edit scripts in the SQL window and anonymous block window.
+You can also manage saved scripts on the script tab.

 Save a script